1. What is “Workers’ Compensation” in Florida?

 to the extent that the employee's normal faculties were impaired, and the

-employer has not implemented a drug-free workplace pursuant to F
+employer has not implemented a drug-free workplace pursuant to Florida

 employee to submit to a test for the presence of any or all drugs or alcohol in